Some links in this post may be affiliate links

 Water Chenille Plant thoroughly in spring and summer when the top 2-3 inches of soil dry out.
 Keep the soil moderately moist and avoid overwatering to prevent rotting, yellowing and leaf loss.

-Reduce watering in fall and winter as growth is minimal at this time to maintain the soil slightly moist.
+Reduce watering in fall and winter since growth is minimal at this time to maintain the soil slightly moist.
 Do not allow the soil to dry out completely to prevent wilting, yellowing and leaf drop.

 Too little light will result in yellowing, leggy growth and lack of blooms.
 Where the natural light is not adequate, use a grow light to supplement it.